will123195/oreo/README.md

 - No configuration necessary
 - Automatically discovers tables, primary keys and foreign keys
-- Ability to "hydrate" foreign keys
-- Ability to "hydrate" arrays of foreign keys
+- Ability to "hydrate" foreign keys (and arrays of foreign keys)
 - Object caching / Query memoization

 ## Usage

 Suppose we have the following schema:
 ```sql
 CREATE TABLE author (
   id SERIAL,